Beautiful, Dirty, Rich: Composition

 "Beautiful, Dirty, Rich" is an uptempo dance-pop song which is more synth-heavy compared to the mostly electronic songs on The Fame.
 According to the sheet music published at Musicnotes.com by Sony/ATV Music Publishing, the song has a moderate electro-dance-pop groove and it is composed in the key of B minor with a tempo of 120 beats per minute.
 The song is set in common time, and Gaga's vocal range spans from A3 to D5.
 It has a basic sequence of Bm–D5–A♭–Bm–D5–A♭ as its chord progression.
+In Vulture, R. S. He classified "Beautiful, Dirty, Rich" as a disco-funk song that sounded like the Scissor Sisters and Prince.

 During recording of the song, Gaga was reluctant to add any dance-oriented beats to the song, and insisted on keeping its original rock version.
 However, music producer Rob Fusari convinced her that a drum machine would not hurt her integrity, telling her that Queen, who was one of Gaga's musical inspirations, used it in their music.
 Fusari commented, "I think that's what finally got her to give it a shot, [...]
 We finished 'Beautiful, Dirty, Rich' that day.
 It's one of the songs on her debut album."